Professor Christine Merrell, PhD, MEd, PGCE, BSc

 - Tymms, P. & Merrell, C. (2006).
 The impact of screening and advice on inattentive, hyperactive and impulsive children.
 European Journal of Special Needs Education 21(3): 321-337.

 - Tymms, P., Merrell, C., Henderson, B., Albone, S. & Jones, P. (2009), Learning Difficulties in the Primary School Years: Predictability from On-entry Baseline Assessment, XIV European Conference on Developmental Psychology.
-Vilnius.
+Vilnius, Vilnius.

 - Tymms, P., Merrell, C. & Jenkins, H. (2008), The advantage of impulsivity: An analysis of the components of Attention Deficit Hyperactivity Disorder and their impact on attainment, AERA Annual Conference.
-New York.
+New York, New York.

 - Merrell, C., Jones, P., Bolden, D., Jones, K., Defty, N. & Ndaji, F. (2010).
 For helping young children: A review of pupils' attitudes to Science and Mathematics.